edogola4/portfolio-website/README.md

 # Edwin Ogola Portfolio Website

-This is a modern, responsive portfolio website showcasing my work as a Full Stack Software Engineer focused on East African markets/global too.
+Welcome to my professional portfolio website!
+I’m Edwin Ogola, a Full Stack Software Engineer passionate about building scalable web applications tailored for East African markets.
+This site showcases my skills, projects, and insights into the tech world, designed to connect with potential employers and clients.

 ![Portfolio Screenshot](/public/images/portfolio-screenshot.png)

-## 🚀 Features
+## 🌟  Features

 - **Responsive Design**: Optimized for all devices, with special attention to mobile (critical for East African markets)
 - **Dark/Light Mode**: Toggle between themes for comfortable viewing